 SC rejects Tarun Tejpal’s plea to quash 2013 sexual assault case, says offence ‘morally abhorrent’

-New Delhi, Aug 19: The Supreme Court on Monday refused to quash the charges against ehelka magazine founder Tarun Tejpal in the case registered by his former junior colleague in 2013.
+New Delhi, Aug 19: The Supreme Court on Monday refused to quash the charges against Tehelka magazine founder Tarun Tejpal in the case registered by his former junior colleague in 2013.
 A bench headed by Justice Arun Mishra also ordered the Goa trial court to conclude the trial in six months.

 Sexual harassment allegations: Editors Guild suspends memberships of MJ Akbar, Tarun Tejpal